Turn Up Charlie: Development

-On 18 April 2018, it was announced that Netflix had given the production a series order for a first season consisting of eight episodes.
-The series was created by Idris Elba and Gary Reich who will executive produce alongside Tristram Shapeero.
-Directors for the series include Shapeero and Matt Lipsey.
-Laura Neal, Femi Oyeniran, and Victoria Asare-Archer will serve as writers with Georgia Lester also serving as writer as well as supervising producer.
-Martin Joyce and Ana Garanito are co-executive producers and Gill Isles will serve as producer.
-Production companies involved with the series include Brown Eyed Boy Productions and Green Door Pictures.
-On 3 January 2019, it was reported that the series would premiere on 15 March 2019.
+In April 2018, Netflix gave the production a series order for a first season consisting of eight episodes.
+The series was created by Idris Elba and Gary Reich who executive produced the show alongside Tristram Shapeero.
+Directors for the series included Shapeero and Matt Lipsey.
+Laura Neal, Femi Oyeniran, and Victoria Asare-Archer were writers with Georgia Lester also serving as writer as well as supervising producer.
+Martin Joyce and Ana Garanito are co-executive producers and Gill Isles were the show's producers.
+Production companies involved with the series included Brown Eyed Boy Productions and Green Door Pictures.
+The show premiered on 15 March 2019.
 On 27 April 2020, Netflix cancelled the series after one season.

 Casting

 Alongside the initial series order announcement, it was confirmed that Idris Elba would star in the series as the titular Charlie.
 On 27 June 2018, it was announced that Piper Perabo, JJ Feild, and Frankie Hervey had joined the series' main cast.
 On 3 January 2019, it was reported that Angela Griffin, Guz Khan, Jocelyn Jee Esien, Jade Anouka, Cameron King, and Dustin Demri-Burns would join the cast.